 Job Opportunities in the Air Force

 The Air Force has over 150 enlisted jobs.
-Only three of these jobs (Pararescue, Combat Controller, and Tactical Air Command and Control), are closed to women.
+As of 2016, all of these positions are open to applicants of all genders.
 The Air Force calls their enlisted jobs "Air Force Specialty Codes," or "AFSCs."

 The Application Process

-To provide maximum flexibility for the Air Force to meet their needs, only about 40 percent of all job slots are made available to the Air Force Recruiting Command for guaranteed jobs.
-The remaining 60 percent are reserved for those enlisting under the Guaranteed Aptitude Area program.
-The way the process generally works is that applicants travel to the Military Entrance Processing Station (MEPS), where they take the ASVAB, undergo a medical examination, and meet with a security clearance specialist, to determine their qualifications.
+To provide maximum flexibility for the Air Force to meet their needs, only about 40% of all job slots are made available to the Air Force Recruiting Command for guaranteed jobs.
+The remaining 60% are reserved for those enlisting under the Guaranteed Aptitude Area program.
+The way the process generally works is that applicants travel to the Military Entrance Processing Station (MEPS), where they take the ASVAB, undergo a medical examination, and meet with a security clearance specialist to determine their qualifications.

-If one enlists in the Guaranteed Aptitude Program, they will meet with a job counselor around the 2nd week of basic training.
-The job counselor will give them a list of all the AVAILABLE jobs that they qualify for (medical, moral history, ASVAB scores).
+If one enlists in the Guaranteed Aptitude Program, they will meet with a job counselor around the second week of basic training.
+The job counselor will give them a list of all the AVAILABLE jobs that they qualify for based on their medical history, moral history, and ASVAB scores.
 Understand that not all Air Force jobs within the aptitude area will be on the list, only the jobs that have open school seats at that particular point in time.
-When you receive the list of choices, you have one week to consider it, then you return to the job counselor and give your top 8 choices (from the list).
+When you receive the list of choices, you have one week to consider it, then you return to the job counselor and give your top eight choices (from the list).
 Everyone else in the same week of training, who enlisted in the same aptitude program, will also have a list that looks exactly like yours.
 They will be making choices, as well.

 The job counselors give each applicant a "rating," which is derived from their ASVAB scores, medical qualifications, and moral (criminal/drug history) qualifications.
-If, for example, there is a job that has five openings and six people put it down as their first choice, they take the five highest rated and give them the slots and the sixth person, they go to their second choice.
+If, for example, there is a job that has five openings and six people put it down as their first choice, they take the five highest rated and give them the slots and the sixth person will go into the running for their second choice.
 Of course, that "second choice" may also be someone else's first choice, which would affect whether or not the person would get the slot, depending on how many are available, and how many placed it high on their list.

 The Air Force will -- at times -- work someone outside of the job they were trained in.
 This usually happens when someone does something that results in temporary disqualification from their normal job, or if someone volunteers for a special job or project.
 For example, in some squadrons, there may be a "team" of three or four volunteers to form the squadron "small computer team."
 These individuals would be volunteers from within the squadron, to install and maintain small computers or the small computer network within the squadron.
 Many of the larger Air Force squadrons have such volunteer teams.